oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 their credentials in a mobile wallet or mobile phone that they already carry with them.

-There are three cross-device flow patterns for transferring the authorization request between the Initiating Device to the Authorization Device.

 ## User Transferred Flow
 An example of a cross-device flow that relies on the user copying information from the Initiating Device to the Authorization Device